 You may qualify for relief of up to 100% at the discretion of the local authority if your property is occupied by a non-profit making body and used for purposes which are:

 - to do with recreation by a not-for-profit club or society

 Further information on charitable rate relief can be found in this guidance.

 Rates relief for empty properties

-Empty business properties are exempt from paying business rates for 3 months after the property becomes vacant.
+Empty business properties are exempt from paying business rates for 3 months after the property becomes unoccupied.

 There are additional exemptions for certain types of property or for properties under a set rateable value.
 These include:

 - industrial premises, such as warehouses, which are exempt for a further 3 months

 - listed buildings which are exempt until they become occupied again